-Do you already have basic fundamentals and some ability to work digitally but have trouble using perspective, value and colour to maximum effect in your illustrations and concept art?
+Do you have basic art fundamentals and the ability to work digitally, but have trouble using perspective, value and colour to maximum effect in your illustrations and concept art?
 Do you wish to have a better understanding of space, lighting and materials so you can create realistic, professional-level artwork?

 Top concept artists have a thorough understanding of perspective which allows them to create believable spaces.
-In Digital Sketching for Production, you will quickly review the basics then learn to become proficient in the advanced use of perspective.
+In Digital Sketching for Production, you will quickly review the basics, then learn to become proficient in your use of perspective.
 You will become proficient in constructing perspective grids in Photoshop and draw ellipses in perspective.

 Additionally, you will learn how perspective interacts with lighting and materials by rendering reflections in perspective and constructing proper cast shadows for maximum realism.

 You will then acquire expertise in the fundamentals of light, shadow and reflectivity.
 You will improve your visual understanding of the world and learn invaluable techniques for representing that world.
 You will learn how to render objects of different materials and how to assign values correctly to surfaces so your paintings are fully believable.
 You will also learn how to use colour effectively.
 Finally, you will understand the most important technical features of light, surfaces and materials that all concept artists and illustrators need to know.